Asifa2604/countdown/README.md

             // Validate form
             if (!userData.name || !userData.favoriteThing || !userData.wish) {
-                alert('Please fill in all fields to create your surprise!');
+                showNotification('Please fill in all fields to create your surprise!', 'error');
                 return;
             }